AqwamCreates/DataPredict/docs/API/Models/KNearestNeighbours.md

 KNearestNeighbours:predict(featureMatrix: Matrix, returnOriginalOutput: boolean): number
 ```

-#### Parameters:
+#### Parameters

-* featureMatrix: Matrix containing data.
+* featureMatrix: Matrix containing all data.

+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.

 #### Returns:

-* predictedValue: A value that is predicted by the model.
+* predictedlabelVector: A vector tcontaining predicted labels generated from the model.

+* valueVector: A vector that contains the values of predicted labels

 ## Inherited From